jackfoxy/urQL/docs/ref-ch01-introduction.md

 When `<view>, <table>` have the same name within a namespace, `<view>` is said to "shadow" `<table>` wherever syntax accepts `<table> | <view>`.

-`<table>` is the only manifestation of `<table-set>` that is not a computation and the `<table-set>` set consists of one row type.
-This is a base-table.
+A base-table, `<table>`, is the only manifestation of `<table-set>` that is not a computation.

-`<view>` evaluated (possibly cached) to resolve `<transform>`.

 Every other manifestation of `<table-set>` is a virtual-table and the row type may be a union type.

+If not cached, `<view>` must be evaluated to resolve.

-`( column-1 [,...column-n] )` assigns column names to the widest row type of an incoming pass-thru table. `*` accepts an incoming pass-thru virtual-table assuming column names established by the previous statement that created the pass-thru.
+`( column-1 [,...column-n] )` assigns column names to the widest row type of an incoming pass-thru table. `*` accepts an incoming pass-thru virtual-table assuming column names established by the previous set-command (`DELETE`, `INSERT`, `MERGE`, `QUERY`, or `UPDATE`) that created the pass-thru.

 ## Issues

 (incomplete list)
 1. stored procedures TBD
+2. triggers TBD
-2. https://github.com/sigilante/l10n localization of date/time TBD
+3. https://github.com/sigilante/l10n localization of date/time TBD
-3. triggers TBD
 4. SELECT single column named top, bottom, or distinct is problematic
 5. Add `DISTINCT` and other advanced aggregate features.
 Grouping Sets.
 Rollup.
 Cube.
 GROUPING function.
 Feature T301, 'Functional dependencies' from SQL 1999.
 6. column:ast vase
 7. value-literal:ast vase
-8. parse `with` statement (and make `with` first part of merge)
+8. set operators, multiple commands per transform
-9. parse scalars and aggregates
+9. scalar and aggregate functions
-10. grouping FROM/SELECT statements after set operation
+10. grouping FROM/SELECT statements after set operation in `<transform>`
-11. The parser currently parses the syntax *MERGE...
-PRODUCING...
-WITH...*.
-This will eventually be refactored to *WITH...
-MERGE...*.
-12. add aura @uc Bitcoin address 0c1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa
+11. add aura @uc Bitcoin address 0c1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa
-13. remove support of untyped atom @?
+12. a path forward for arbitrary noun columns?